Franz Kafka: After-death biographies and critiques

-After his death, Rudolf Kayser wrote an article titled "Anmerkungen zu Franz Kafka" for the Neue Rundschau, and Manfred Sturmann wrote a biographical essay titled "Erinnerungen an Kafka" for the Allgemeine Zeitung.
+After Kafka's death, Rudolf Kayser wrote an article titled "Anmerkungen zu Franz Kafka" for the Neue Rundschau, and Manfred Sturmann wrote a biographical essay titled "Erinnerungen an Kafka" for the Allgemeine Zeitung.
 In 1935, Brod wrote a biography.
 "Since this work was written in German, however, it was not available to the majority of English critics".

 From 1924 to 1927, Brod arranged for the publication of Kafka's three unfinished novels and otherwise promoted Kafka's works.
 During this period, many analytical essays were written about his work.
 In the late 1920s, 55 articles were written about Kafka's work, most of them reviews and references.
 Examples include Heinrich Jacob's "Kafka oder die Wahrhaftigkeit" for Der Feuerreiter in 1924 and Brod's "Infantilismus Kleist und Kafka" in 1927.

 Kafka's work was translated to English in the 1930s, and American journals and magazines such as The New Yorker, The Nation and Athenaeum, The Nation, Scribners, New York Tribune, and The Bookman, wrote reviews about his books.
-The Castle was specially very well reviewed.
-But afterwards, until 1937, only three articles were written.
+The Castle was especially well reviewed.
+But afterwards, until 1937, only three articles were published.

-At the same time, in Germany, in 1930 only four articles were written, and the following year saw eight articles.
+At the same time, in Germany, in 1930 only four articles were published, and the following year saw eight articles.
 But in 1932, only one article was published, possibly because of the rise of the National Socialist party, as there was a strong antisemitic bias at a time.
-In Nazi Germany, between 1933 and 1937, only 11 articles about Kafka were published, mostly by Jews in periodical such as Der Morgen, Frankfurter Zeitung, Jüdische Rundschau, and Hochland.
-From 1937 to 1939, no articles were written.
+In Nazi Germany, between 1933 and 1937, only 11 articles about Kafka were published, mostly by Jews in periodicals such as Der Morgen, Frankfurter Zeitung, Jüdische Rundschau, and Hochland.
+From 1937 to 1939, no articles were published.

-Kafka's writings began to receive the highest possible critical acclaim when they were re-released amidst the imposition of the Nuremberg Racial Hygiene Laws in 1935 as a complete set by Schocken, however distribution and broad awareness of these works was stymied by the totalitarian atmosphere of the Nazi regime.
+Kafka's writings began to receive greater critical acclaim when they were re-released amidst the imposition of the Nuremberg Racial Hygiene Laws in 1935 as a complete set by Schocken Books; however, distribution and broad awareness of these works was stymied by the Nazi regime.
 The final volumes of this set were released after Schocken was forced to relocate to Prague.
-The works became more famous in German-speaking countries after World War II, influencing German literature, and its influence spread elsewhere in the world in the 1960s.
-A critical edition of his complete works, including many elements that had been edited out by Brod in the earlier Schocken collection, was released by S. Fischer Verlag in the final decades of the 20th century.
+The works became more famous in German-speaking countries after World War II, influencing German literature and literature elsewhere in the 1960s.
+A critical edition of Kafka's complete works, including parts that had been suppressed by Brod in the earlier Schocken collection, was released by S. Fischer Verlag in the final decades of the 20th century.